-During the quarter ended March 31, 2010, we incurred \$5,000 in research and development expenses as we initiated our efforts to develop nutraceutical products in the field of oxidative stress reduction that we plan to release by the end of 2010.
+During the quarter ended March 31, 2011, we incurred \$21,000 in research and development expenses as we continued our efforts to develop nutraceutical products in the field of oxidative stress reduction that we released in late 2010.
 We anticipate that research and development expenses will increase in subsequent fiscal quarters as we increase our product research and development activities.